From Lead to Delivery: Ensuring CRM Opportunities Translate into Successful Projects

 Pain Point 4: Lack of Customer Involvement

-Best Practice Recommendation: Involve customers throughout the project life cycle.
-Regular check-ins and prototype reviews can ensure the final product meets their expectations.
+Involve customers throughout the project lifecycle.
+Schedule regular check-ins, share prototypes, and gather feedback to ensure the final deliverable meets their expectations.

 Related Posts